VUMC departments: For more information, download the Bridge Funding guidelines (VUnet login required).

 Other Internal Funding

 The Tennessee Center For AIDS Research (CFAR) is requesting applications for CFAR Developmental Core Awards.
 These awards are intended to support studies for short periods of time (~1 year) to develop preliminary data for highly competitive extramural research applications.
-Selected aspects of the FOA are provided below.
-Please refer to the full 8-page FOA document for detailed instructions and additional important information.

 The highest priority of this program is to support:

 - New investigators who do not have existing independent (e.g., R01) HIV research funding from the NIH.
 Recipients of mentored training grants (e.g. K awards) are welcome to apply.
 For the NIH definition of New Investigator see http://grants.nih.gov/grants/new_investigators/#definition.

 - Established investigators who are new to HIV research and have not previously received independent research awards such as an R01 in HIV/AIDS.

 - Emerging research opportunities.